facile-it/crossbar-http-publisher-bundle/README.md

 ## Requirements
 * PHP >= 7
-* Guzzle 5 or 6
+* Guzzle 5, 6 or 7 (7 is recommended)
-* The following Symfony components (or the full-stack framework), version 2.7, 2.8, 3.x or 4.x:
+* The following Symfony components (or the full-stack framework), version 4.x, 5.x, 6.x, or 7.x:
     * symfony/framework-bundle
     * symfony/dependency-injection
     * symfony/config